SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

   * The interview has been tested rigorously with a combination of scenario-baesd user testing, random input testing, or automated testing
 </details>

-Once the decisionmaker agrees on the MVP requirements, stick to them.
-Don't add to the MVP without a compelling justification.
+Once the decisionmaker agrees on the requirements, stick to them.
+Don't add requirements without a compelling justification.

 #### Use flowcharts or wireframes